What was Agrippina the Younger's role and influence as the mother of Nero?

 What this dot point is asking

-NESA expects you to assess Agrippina's role as the mother of Nero across two phases: the brief dominance of late AD 54 and early AD 55 when she effectively co-ruled, and the slide into eclipse from mid AD 55 onwards as Nero's advisers Burrus and Seneca, his freedwoman mistress Acte, and his own assertion of independence pushed her aside.
+NESA expects you to assess Agrippina's role as the mother of Nero across three phases: the deliberate, years-long engineering of Nero's succession over Britannicus (AD 49 to 54), the brief dominance of late AD 54 and early AD 55 when she effectively co-ruled, and the slide into eclipse from mid AD 55 onwards as Nero's advisers Burrus and Seneca, his freedwoman mistress Acte, and his own assertion of independence pushed her aside.
 The dot point also covers the death of Britannicus in AD 55, the loss of her household privileges, and the deterioration in mother-son relations that culminated in the murder of AD 59.

 The answer